 The results show a coach award flight available for 20,000 Hawaiian Airlines miles, which is a good deal!

 You can also use redeem miles to book inter-island Hawaiian flights for 7,500 Hawaiian Airlines miles each way.

 5. Singapore Airlines

 As of now, awards are not bookable online, so you’ll have to give Singapore Airlines a call at 800-742-3333.
-If you want to have a go at checking award availability before you call in, you’ll want to head over to Alaska Airlines’ website and look for flights to Hawaii that cost 17,500 Alaska Airlines miles each way.
-This isn’t what you’ll be paying Singapore Airlines though, it’s only telling you what days have availability that Singapore Airlines will have access to!
+If you want to have a go at checking award availability before you call in, you’ll want to head over to the Alaska Airlines website and look for flights to Hawaii that cost 17,500 Alaska Airlines miles each way.
+This isn’t what you’ll be paying Singapore Airlines though; it’s only telling you what days have availability that Singapore Airlines will have access to!

 The number of Singapore Airlines miles you’ll pay when flying Alaska Airlines depends on where in the US you are flying from (and also where you’re flying to!).
 A flight from California to Hawaii will cost 12,000 miles each way, while a flight from Colorado to Hawaii (connecting in any of Alaska’s hubs) would cost only 11,500 miles.